Candid Career Advice #1: Why applying online isn't enough to land the job anymore.

-The hiring manager is usually the person you will work with directly when you’re hired; NOT the recruiter, so emailing them your materials is a great way to introduce yourself and step yourself apart from the competition.
+The hiring manager is usually the person you will work with directly when you’re hired.
+The recruiter’s job is to ensure they are providing the hiring manger the best quality applicants to review.
+Emailing them your materials is a great way to introduce yourself and step yourself apart from the competition.

-The hiring manager makes the final call on who joins the team.
+The hiring manager makes the final call on who joins the team; recruiters usually communicate that information down.
 Bypass the ATS and get your “in” by impressing a REAL person who can quickly decide if they want to interview you or not.

 Does this actually work?

 It’s worked for me on a number of occasions.

 First outreach - I got the interview and chose to withdraw my application (compensation package was too below market for me to accept).

 Second outreach - I got the interview + was offered the job + accepted the job.

 Third outreach — I wanted to learn more about the department at another company I was potential interested in working in one day.

 Okay, but how do I get in touch with the hiring manager/recruiter if I don’t have their email?